DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Introduction

-Our experimental results strongly validate the efficacy of \thename{}.
-When we translate AR-VLMs to \thename{}, our method achieves state-of-the-art performance among current diffusion vision language models using less than 5\% of the data compared to prior methods, significantly narrowing the gap with advanced AR-VLMs.
-Specifically, \thename{} achieves a comprehensive performance improvement—a 34.4\% gain on the MMMU-Pro (vision) bench and 37.5\% gain on the MME (Cog.) bench.
-When translating AR-LMs to DiffusionVL, we have drawn the following conclusions through detailed controlled experiments: under the same training data and configuration, the \thename{} obtained by diffusion finetuning on AR-LM consistently outperforms the dVLM obtained by diffusion finetuning on dLLM in downstream multimodal benchmarks.
+Our large amounts of experimental results validate the performance and efficiency of \thename{}.
+By seamlessly translating AR-VLMs into \thename{}, our method achieves state-of-the-art (SOTA) performance among current dVLMs.
+Remarkably, this is accomplished using less than 5\% of the training data required by prior approaches, thereby significantly narrowing the performance gap with advanced, data-intensive AR-VLMs.
+Specifically, \thename{} achieves a comprehensive performance improvement, with a 34.4\% gain on the MMMU-Pro (vision) benchmark and 37.5\% gain on the MME (Cog.) benchmark.
+When translating AR-LMs to DiffusionVL, we have drawn the following conclusions through detailed controlled experiments: under the same training data and configuration, the \thename{} finetuned from AR-LM consistently outperforms its counterpart finetuned from dLLM on downstream multimodal benchmarks.
 Furthermore, even when compared to AR-VLMs with autoregressive finetuning of the same paradigm, our \thename{} can still achieve comparable performance on downstream benchmarks.
-For inference, equipped with the block diffusion strategy, \thename{} enjoys a $2.0 \times$ speedup over previous dVLMs in the detailed image captioning task.
-In summary, our contributions are threefold.
+For inference, equipped with the block decoding strategy, \thename{} achieves a $2.0 \times$ speedup over previous dVLMs, demonstrating great potential of our method.